chadcdavis/bnl-website/hugo/content/calligraphy.md

         <figure class="figure">
             <img class="img-responsive" src="/images/calligraphy-04-first-flight.jpg">
             <figcaption>
+                <h4>"First Flight" Framed Work</h4>
-                This framed work in calligraphy with its four open windows was hand lettered on Guterburg Laid paper using gouache in the colors of the commemorative postage stamp.
+                <p>This framed work in calligraphy with its four open windows was hand lettered on Guterburg Laid paper
+                using gouache in the colors of the commemorative postage stamp.
 The stamp was issued in 2003 and commemorated the Wright Brothers' First Flight of the Kitty Hawk.
-The sheet of stamps included the historical data on its back side and is the text for the lettering to its right.
+The sheet of stamps included the historical data on its back side and is the text for the lettering to its right.</p>
             </figcaption>
         </figure>
     </div>